michaelcukier/Poker-Hand-Tracker/readme.md

     [plot] find the most common money spot: extract the hands where I won the pot, and categorize them (coolers, PFAI, ..).
-           Aggregate the number of chips won and make pie chart + figure out % of stack invested in a hand [plot] rate of profit/game plot: does the profit/game increases or decreases over time?
+           Aggregate the number of chips won and make pie chart + figure out % of stack invested in a hand [DONE] [plot] rate of profit/game plot: does the profit/game increases or decreases over time?
     [plot] relationship between position and first hand's level: does regging early improve my chances of winning?
     [DONE] [plot] plot $ won/lost per buyin sharkscope style [DONE] [plot] plot chips won/lost during tournament x